 A holiday is not just a day off!
 No no!
 Something truly grandiose must take place or it just wouldn’t be a holiday, would it?
-So is the mentality here in Bolivia, where preparations are made far in advance and no one says “Oh, nothing!” when you inquire about their plans!
+So is the mentality here in Bolivia, where preparations are made far in advance.
 The following public holidays are observed throughout Bolivia:

 1 January.
 Año Nuevo.

 New Year’s Day